aschiavoni/mamajamas/README.md

     brew install phantomjs

-### Amazon Searching
+### Amazon Searching and Uploads

-Amazon api options are configured in config/amazon.yml.
+Amazon API options are set via environment variables.
+The following environment variables need to be set in your environment:

+  AMAZON_ASSOCIATE_TAG
+  AWS_ACCESS_KEY_ID
+  AWS_SECRET_ACCESS_KEY
+  FOG_DIRECTORY
+  FOG_PROVIDER

+FOG_PROVIDER will always be "AWS" but the other variables can differ in each environment.

+When deploying, use heroku config:set to configure the environment variables.

 CachedProductFetcher -> ProductFetcher -> ProductFetcherFactory -> AmazonProductFetcher